NektariaVer/---------/README.md

 1. Start the server:
     ```bash
-    node server.js
+    npm start
     ```

-2. Visit `http://localhost:3000` in your web browser to access the application.
+2. Visit `http://localhost:8080` in your web browser to access the application.